OpenTOSCA/opentosca-vintner/docs/docs/installation.md

 ### Starting the Container

-To run `vintner` via docker, first create some directories for the persisting data.
+To run Vintner via docker, first create some directories for the persisting data.

 ```shell linenums="1"
 mkdir vintner